Indonesia's Coretax has 22 published defects — 5.9 million SPT filings still missing.

-For the toko kelontong owner in Bandung who issues a handful of faktur pajak a month, the konveksi operator in Surabaya whose monthly VAT return has to clear before payroll, the konsultan pajak in Jakarta whose phone has not stopped ringing since 1 January 2025 — Coretax is the single Direktorat Jenderal Pajak portal that, since the 31 December 2025 retirement of the legacy e-Faktur desktop client, every Pengusaha Kena Pajak has to invoice through.
-DJP itself has catalogued 22 distinct platform defects; only 9.1 of a targeted 15 million SPTs had been filed by late March 2026; the SPT deadline was extended from 31 March to 30 April 2026 with discretionary penalty waivers; and Director General Bimo Wijayanto publicly conceded the technical obstacles before the extension was announced.
+A corner-shop owner in Bandung issuing a handful of VAT invoices a month.
+A garment-workshop operator in Surabaya whose VAT return has to clear before payroll.
+A tax consultant in Jakarta whose phone has not stopped ringing since 1 January 2025.
+They share one portal: Coretax, the unified system run by DJP (Direktorat Jenderal Pajak, Indonesia's Directorate General of Taxes) that every VAT-registered business has had to invoice through since the offline e-Faktur (electronic VAT-invoice) desktop client was retired on 31 December 2025.
+DJP itself has now catalogued 22 platform defects.
+By late March 2026, only 9.1 of a targeted 15 million SPTs (Surat Pemberitahuan, annual tax returns) had been filed.
+The agency extended the deadline from 31 March to 30 April 2026, and Director General Bimo Wijayanto conceded the technical obstacles in public.

 01The pain